kubernetes/website/docs/admin/federation/index.md

 to be able to talk to federation apiserver.
 We can view this by running `kubectl config view`.

-Note: `federation-up.sh` creates the federation-apiserver pod with an etcd container that is not backed by any persistent volume, so it is possible to lose data.
+Note: `federation-up.sh` creates the federation-apiserver pod with an etcd container that is backed by a persistent volume, so as to persist data.
+This currently works only on AWS, GKE, and GCE.
 You can edit `federation/manifests/federation-apiserver-deployment.yaml` to suit your needs, if required.